rocketPowered/CS-GO-Glicko-2-Rankings/README.md

 ### Q: What do you mean scale elo changes?

-A: I mean that if team A beats team B, I will simulate each player on team A beating every player on team B, and then take the change in elo and scale it by a factor (in this case 0.2) to account for the fact that team A has 5 players.
-This means a team the correct amount of elo, instead of (roughly) 5x what they should be.
+A: I mean that if team A beats team B, I will simulate each player on team A beating every player on team B, and then take the change in elo and scale it by a factor (in this case 0.85).
+I've adjusted this factor and looked at the results, and right now this seems to give the most accurate rankings, but this value can always be tweaked

 ### Q: Does individual performance matter?